 I’ve had these heels for years and they’re one of my best purchases as they always seem to end up back on my feet.
 I find a lot of Louboutin’s uncomfortable (the So Kate doesn’t work for me at all) but these are comfy as far as stilettos go.

 They’re pretty much my go to with jeans and a blazer, workwear or with my black joggers so their CPW is so low now.
 I’ve just ordered a pair of the Sarah Flint black suede pumps (use code SARAHFLINT-BAEVE for $50 off) as I know how much they’ll get worn and suede has a more luxe look than patent.

 A 100mm heels my favorite as I’m petite but a lot of my girlfriends prefer a 85mm for comfort.
 I’m used to pointe shoes (ex-ballerina) so these are a breeze.

 Classic pumps are one of those shoes most of us always have on repeat.
-Black and nude are the 2 pairs that get the most wear for me but I’m definitely after a pair of white and pink ones.
-These are 100mm but they also come in 85mm.
+Black and nude are the 2 pairs that get the best cost per wear for me but I’m definitely after a pair of white and pink ones.

 10. Sarah Flint nude pumps

 I’m 5’2″ so I live in heels when I’m out.
 Sarah Flint was a brand I only tried this year as I fell in love with a white pair of pumps Margot Robbie was wearing and they turned out to be Sarah Flints Perfect Pump.